Flights to destinations including Spain and Italy axed from UK airport

-Jet2 flights: Airline axes six planned holiday routes from Bournemouth Airport to destinations including Spain, Croatia and Italy
+Jet2 flights: Airline axes five planned holiday routes from Bournemouth Airport to destinations including Spain, Croatia and Italy

 Jet2 has discontinued flights to destinations including Spain, Croatia and Italy in what it describes as a routine review of its flying programme.
 A spokesperson for Jet2 said: “As a successful business, we are continually reviewing our flying programme and will adjust where required.